JorgePe/pyb00st/README.md

      - reading Tilt (Basic Mode)
      - controlling Interactive motors (timed and angle)

-I'm almost considering this code 'beta' level, just need to polish it a bit and make detailed tests.
+I've made good progress with the pygatt version and I'm almost considering this code 'beta' level, just need to polish it a bit and make detailed tests.
+Backporting to pygattlib version is not a priority now.

 ## Usage ##